What Requirements Are Needed for an AFSL?

 These Responsible Manager requirements ensure compliance with ASIC’s standards for competency and integrity.

-It’s crucial to note that providing false or misleading information can lead to licence refusal or revocation.
+It’s crucial to note that providing false or misleading information in the application can lead to licence refusal or revocation, and if your AFSL application was rejected, what you can do is an important next step to understand

 Compliance and Risk Management Requirements